Friendly fire: History

 Paul R. Syms argues that friendly fire is an ancient phenomenon.
 He notes recorded events in Ancient Greece and other early accounts of battles.
 He and other historians also note that weapons such as guns, artillery, and aircraft dramatically increased friendly-fire casualties.

 By the 20th and 21st centuries, friendly-fire casualties have likely become a significant percentage of combat injuries and fatalities.
 Jon Krakauer provides an overview of American casualties during and since the Second World War:

 Under-reporting

 In the annals of warfare, deaths at the hand of the enemy are often valorized, while those at the hand of friendly forces may be cast in shame.
 Moreover, because public relations and morale are important, especially in modern warfare, the military may be inclined to under-report incidents of friendly-fire, especially when in charge of both investigations and press releases:

-Although there may well be a longstanding history of such bias, Jon Krakauer claims "the scale and sophistication of these recent propaganda efforts, and the unabashedness of their executors" in Iraq and Afghanistan is new.
+Although there may well be a longstanding history of such bias, Krakauer claims "the scale and sophistication of these recent propaganda efforts, and the unabashedness of their executors" in Iraq and Afghanistan is new.